What is Tensorflow?

 Importance of statistics in Tensorflow

 Tensorflow is a well-known deep-learning software developed by Google.
 It is capable of running on both CPUs and GPUs to train machine-learning models.
 Tensorflow has an efficient system that evaluates the accuracy of the model and its cost. with every iteration.
 To use TensorFlow on VMs, you must have a compatible hypervisor with support for running kernels such as KVM, Xen, or QEMU.
-Tensorflow can use free Kaggle,colab, etc.
+Tensorflow can use free Kaggle, collab, etc.

 import tensorflow as tf